top of page

 Q: HOW MUCH DOES IT COST?

 A: $60.00 including tax.
 There is no extra fee for your first appointment.
 Treatment length does not change the price.
 Anyone under the age of 18 the cost is $45.00 including tax.
-Cash, credit, and debit are accepted, no e-transfer.
+Cash, credit, and debit are accepted, no e-transfer. ** As of January 1st, 2025 Adults will be $65 and 17 and under will be $50 tax included.

 Q: IF I HAVE INSURANCE FOR OSTEOPATHY, HOW DO I USE IT?